 Enzyme immunoassay (EIA) is the most widely used serologic test.
 Antibody titers can confirm E. histolytica infection but may persist for months or years, making it impossible to differentiate acute from past infection in residents from areas with a high prevalence of infection.
 Thus, serologic tests are helpful when previous infection is considered less likely (eg, in travelers to endemic areas).

-Microscopic identification of intestinal amebas may require examination of 3 to 6 stool specimens and concentration methods (see table Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections).
+Microscopic identification of intestinal amebas may require examination of 3 to 6 stool specimens and concentration methods (see table ).
 Antibiotics, antacids, antidiarrheals, enemas, and intestinal radiocontrast agents can interfere with recovery of the parasite and should not be given until the stool has been examined.
 E. histolytica is indistinguishable morphologically from E. dispar, E. moshkovskii, and E. bangladeshi but can be distinguished from a number of nonpathogenic amebas microscopically, including E. coli, E. hartmanni, E. polecki, Endolimax nana, and Iodamoeba bütschlii.
 Molecular analysis using polymerase chain reaction-based assays and enzyme immunoassay for fecal antigens are more sensitive and differentiate E. histolytica from other amebas.

 In symptomatic patients, sigmoidoscopy or colonoscopy may show nonspecific inflammatory changes or characteristic flask-shaped mucosal lesions, which should be aspirated, and the aspirate should be examined for trophozoites and tested for specific E. histolytica antigen or DNA.
 Biopsy specimens from rectosigmoid lesions may also show trophozoites.

 Amebic liver infection